|

 TOUR WALK AROUND MUNICH).

-on an expense account, but the Munich Trader Vics is one of the few left
+Trader Vic's is one of the few

 in the worldwide chain which retains its original décor of Tiki